ARM-software/arm-trusted-firmware/docs/interrupt-framework-design.md

 The default routing model for an interrupt type is to route it to the FEL in either security state.

-#### 1.2.3 Valid routing models
+#### 1.1.3 Valid routing models
 The framework considers certain routing models for each type of interrupt to be incorrect as they conflict with the requirements mentioned in Section 1.
 The following sub-sections describe all the possible routing models and specify which ones are valid or invalid.
-Only the Secure-EL1 and Non-secure interrupt types are considered as EL3 interrupts are currently unsupported (See 1.1).
+EL3 interrupts are currently supported only for GIC version 3.0 (ARM GICv3) and only the Secure-EL1 and Non-secure interrupt types are supported for GIC version 2.0 (ARM GICv2) (See 1.2).
 The terminology used in the following sub-sections is explained below.

 1.  __CSS__.
 Current Security State. `0` when secure and `1` when non-secure